- Introducing OPLE

 OPLE can be installed on a stand-alone Windows PC without a high level of technical knowledge.
 Full instructions are provided in a step-by-step installation guide available by clicking on the link in the next section.

 Installing OPLE on a stand-alone PC requires a number of software components, all of which are freely available, mostly from third-party websites.
 No special expertise is needed, but it is important to follow the instructions in the installation guide precisely and in the right order.
 You must have 'administrator' privileges on your PC.

 The installation guide contains links to all the software needed for OPLE.
 We recommend that you save a copy of the guide on your own PC rather than using it in a browser window, so that you can keep your place in the guide while you are following the download links in the browser.

 At certain stages during the installation process, you will be linked back to this page, so that you can download three components which are supplied directly by EDItEUR:

-(Note that although we are recommending that new OPLE installations should use the latest version of the eXist database, there is no need for existing installations to upgrade from an earlier version.
+(Note that although we recommend that new OPLE installations should use version 1.4 of the eXist database, there is no need for existing installations to upgrade from an earlier version.
 If and when such a need arises, we will notify users and provide guidance on how to upgrade.)

 Installation in other environments